-In islet cell transplantation, beta cells are removed from a donor's pancreas and transferred into a person with diabetes.
+In islet cell transplantation, beta cells are removed from a donor's pancreas and transferred into a person with type 1 diabetes.
 Beta cells are one type of cell found in the islets of the pancreas and produce insulin, which regulates blood sugar levels.
 Once transplanted, the donor islets begin to make and release insulin.

 What Are the Benefits of Islet Cell Transplantation?

 A successful islet cell transplant can significantly improve the quality of life for a person with diabetes.

 Successful islet cell transplantation can provide the following benefits:

 - Restore or improve the body’s ability to regulate blood sugar levels.
 The need for frequent blood sugar measurements and daily insulin injections can be reduced, and in a minority of patients, eliminated three years after transplantation.
 Although being free from insulin injections may only last several months or a year, islet cell transplantation reduces episodes of low blood sugar for a longer time.

 - Reduce the progression of long-term complications of diabetes, including heart disease, kidney disease, stroke, and nerve and eye damage.

 What Are the Risks of Islet Cell Transplantation?